Quansight-Labs/free-threaded-compatibility/docs/contributing.md

 We very much welcome ideas, questions and relevant contributions from anyone with an interest in improving the adoption and usage of free-threaded CPython.

+Please read the Code of Conduct in the root of the repository and be mindful of the community rules while working on the project.

 ## Contributing to this site

 Contributions can be made through issues on and pull requests to the